 Will Cheung and the AP team pick out the best cameras under £2000 / $2000.
 Here’s how to make the most of your budget and pick up a bargain.

-If you’re looking to buy the best cameras under £2000/$2000, you’re in luck.
-This is a sweet-spot of a budget, enough to get you an absolutely outstanding enthusiast’s camera, or even a professional model if you don’t mind getting something that’s one or two generations old.
+If you’re looking for the best cameras under £2000/$2000, you’re in luck.
+This is a sweet-spot of a budget, enough to get you an absolutely outstanding enthusiast’s camera, or even a professional model if you don’t mind something a generation or two old.
 We’ve scoured the internet to bring you what we reckon are the best sub-2K cameras across all the major manufacturers.
 The resulting list is a mix of new and old cameras, including some that can be bought second-hand.

 We’ve tested and reviewed the products on this list, and in order to earn a spot, a camera needs to have impressed us.
 This budget isn’t a small amount of money, after all, and if you’re going to spend up to £2,000 / $2,000 on a camera, it should deliver some pretty impressive imagine potential.
 Some of the cameras on our list come in well under budget, leaving you room to pick up some lenses, while others push up right to the limit.